 While attending the execution of a document and bearing witness to the authenticity of the signature, one is required to sign their name to it to affirm that it is genuine.
 A custodian of records then certifies that a copy of an original document is a true copy by signing the certificate.

-An attestation is a declaration by witness that an instrument has been executed in his or her presence according to the formalities required by law.
-It is not the same as an Acknowledgement, a statement by the maker of a document that verifies its authenticity.
+Notary attestation is a declaration by a witness that an instrument has been executed in his or her presence according to the formalities required by law.
+It is not the same as an acknowledgment, which is simply a statement by the document maker that verifies its authenticity.

-An attestation clause is frequently found in legal documents that must be witnessed if they are to be valid, for example, a will or a deed.
-It states that the instrument has been completed in the manner required by law; Notaries in some states are allowed to make an attested copy of an original document if it is not a vital record or recordable document; in the presence of the witness who places his or her signature in the designated space.
+An attestation clause is frequently found in legal documents that must be witnessed if they are to be valid.
+This is commonly seen in wills and deeds and states that the instrument has been completed in the manner required by law.
+In some states, notaries are allowed to make an attested copy of an original document if it is not a vital record or recordable document—as long as it is done in the presence of the witness who places his or her signature in the designated space.

 - #219 - MarkMaker Over-Sized Rubber ($18.95): Unlimited impressions using stamp pad (not included).